-Equine thermal imaging is a non-invasive and painless way to assess a horse’s health.
+Equine thermography is a non-invasive and painless way to assess a horse’s health.
 It can be used to identify problems that may not be visible to the naked eye, such as lameness, muscle soreness, or inflammation in the horse’s joints.

 Thermal imaging can help to identify the source of pain and discomfort in a horse, which can aid in the development of a treatment plan.